tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 10x a day?

-Luckily for you and I, but not my love of typing `Object.methods`, shortly after my initial star-crossed introduction to Pry, I switched jobs and found myself in a dev environment where `pry` (via [`pry-rails`][pry-rails - RubyGems]) was the de facto `rails console`.
+Luckily for you and I, but not my love of typing `Object.methods`, shortly after my initial star-crossed introduction to Pry, I changed jobs and found myself in a dev environment where `pry` (via [`pry-rails`][pry-rails - RubyGems]) was the de facto `rails console`.
 And now look at me, thanks in large part to the power of `binding.pry` and the debugging behavior it offers, I've never looked back.

-To that end, in this article, we'll look at the basics of creating a Pry plugin, from what constitutes a plugin and why you might want to create one, to the various hooks and APIs Pry provides for plugin integration.
-To do this, we'll be creating a Pry plugin that customizes Pry with a custom greeting and can also be used as a sandbox for your own future Pry endeavors.
+To that end, in this article, we'll look at the basics of crafting a Pry plugin, from what constitutes a plugin and why you might want to create one, to the various hooks and APIs Pry provides for plugin integration.
+Our focus will be more on concepts than on code, but never fear!
+In the next article, we'll put this knowledge to good use by creating a Pry plugin that customizes Pry with a custom greeting and can also be used as a sandbox for your future Pry endeavors.

-First though, a little bit about Pry!
+We've got a long way to go to get there, so let's get started!

 This article assumes you have some familiarity with Pry, but if this isn't the case, never fear, I'll cover some resources for getting started with Pry next and in the [Additional Resources][ID - Additional Resources] section.

 ## What is Pry?